opentibia/server/README.md

 # Looking for developers

 Open Tibia is currently looking for developers.
-If you want to become one, please send private message to Pietia10 or Iryont on otland.net
+If you want to become one, please send an email to iryont@gmail.com

 # What is this?